fsprojects/Paket/docs/content/paket-update.md

 ## Updating a single package

-It's also possible to update only a single package and to keep all othere dependencies fixed:
+It's also possible to update only a single package and to keep all other dependencies fixed:

     [lang=batchfile]
     $ paket update nuget PACKAGENAME [--force] [--hard]